 At the beginning of that period the two parts of the province began to be known respectively as North and South Carolina.

-On the death of Harvey, in 1699, Henderson Walker was president of the council.
-By virtue of that office he became acting governor, and continued such till his death in 1704.
+On the death of Harvey, in 1699, Henderson Walker was elected President of the Council.
+By virtue of that office he became Acting Governor, and continued such till his death in 1704.

-The appointment of deputies was then resumed, and continued until 1712.
-Then Colonel Thomas Pollock was elected president, and brought the province to the close of the Tuscarora war.
-Pollock was again president for a brief time in 1722.
-But, with that exception, North Carolina had distinct governors of its own after 1713.
+The appointment of Deputy Governors was then resumed, and continued until 1712.
+Then, Colonel Thomas Pollock was elected President of the Council, and brought the province to the close of the Tuscarora war.
+Pollock was again President of the Council for a brief time in 1722.
+But, with that exception, North Carolina had distinct governors of its own after 1712.

 Her brother, Alexander Culpeper, an onhanger of the court of King Charles II, drew a large income from the sales of lands in America, and her cousin, Lord Thomas Culpeper, was soon to assume the overlordship of Virginia.

 Meanwhile, Virginia Governor Herbert Jeffries, with mandates from King Charles II, was trying to restore harmony among the terrorized Virginians.
 He was ignored and denounced by Lady Berkeley, and the majority of the council, led by Philip Ludwell, treated the new governor so badly that he took up his residence with Thomas Swann, a southside opponent of the emerging north-central Virginia aristocracy.

 Lady Berkeley assumed a leadership of the Virginia gentry which was hardly less effective than the governorship itself.
 For a period of three years she exercised an influence with the council and the burgesses.
 Although in 1680 she married Philip Ludwell, a third wealthy husband and president of the council, she remained "Lady Berkeley."
 Her Ladyship was well known at Whitehall, and in 1691, she and her third husband became governors of the emerging aristocracy in South Carolina.